taiga-family/argus/README.md

 - `workflow_run` — bot listens to workflow completion to download artifacts and send tests report as PR comment.

 ## Contributing

-If you have suggestions for how argus could be improved, or want to report a bug, open an issue!
+If you have suggestions for how bot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).